suchuankai/CNN-hw-accelerator/README.md

-# AI-accelerator
+# CNN-accelerator
-This is a CNN Accelerator design for the NCKU AOC (Team 9) final project.
+This is a CNN accelerator design for NCKU AOC (Team 9) final project.

 In this project, we train a model for **Fashion MNIST**, then quantize it with PyTorch to achieve hardware acceleration using **8-bit weights**.
 In hardware design, we also consider the differences in scaling factors between different layers.